indrekots/aws-workshop/README.md

 Once the auto scaling group is created, AWS will start creating new EC2 instances.
 View the *Instances* section in the EC2 dashboard to see the status of the newly created EC2 instances.

-## 10. Target groups and load Balancing
+## 10. Load Balancing

+### 10.1 Target Group

+[Target groups](https://docs.aws.amazon.com/elasticloadbalancing/latest/application/load-balancer-target-groups.html) route requests to individual registered targets, such as EC2 instances, using the protocol and port number that you specify.
+In our case, it specifies the *targets* our load balancer should direct traffic to.

 In AWS EC2 dashboard, create a new target group.
-This specifies the *targets* our load balancer should direct traffic to.
+Set the target type to *instances*.
 Specify the name (e.g. `<your-name>-tg`), select your VPC and use HTTP for the protocol.
 Leave everything else as is.

 At the moment, the target group is empty.
 It hasn't got any associated EC2 instances yet.
 We could add them manually, but since our applications are in an auto scaling group, we would like to avoid manual work.